FAC9/READMES/ux/usability-accessibility.md

 # Usability & Accessibility

-At its most basic, usability is about making something straightforward for the average user to understand and access.
-Accessibility is about supporting users who have additional barriers, such as a disability, a slow connection or an old computer.
-At its most basic, __usability__ is about making something straightforward for the average user to understand and access. __Accessibility__ is about removing barriers for users who have additional barriers, such as a disability, a slow connection or an old computer.
+At its most basic, __usability__ is about making something straightforward for the average user to understand and access. __Accessibility__ is about supporting users who have additional barriers, such as a disability, a slow connection or an old computer.

 ## Usability